aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-Integration.md

         abp.signalr.autoConnect = false;
     </script>

-In this case, you can call **abp.signalr.connect()** function manually whenever you need to connect to the server.
+In this case, you can call the **abp.signalr.connect()** function manually whenever you need to connect to the server.

-ASP.NET Boilerplate also **automatically reconnects** to the server (from the client) when client disconnects, if **abp.signalr.autoConnect** is true.
+ASP.NET Boilerplate also **automatically reconnects** to the server (from the client) when the client disconnects, if **abp.signalr.autoConnect** is true.

-**"abp.signalr.connected"** global event is triggered when client connects to the server.
+The **"abp.signalr.connected"** global event is triggered when the client connects to the server.
 You can register to this event to take actions when the connection is successfully established.
-See JavaScript [event bus documentation](/Pages/Documents/Javascript-API/Event-Bus) for more about client side events.
+See the JavaScript [event bus documentation](/Pages/Documents/Javascript-API/Event-Bus) for more information about client-side events.

 ### Built-In Features

-You can use all the power of SignalR in your applications.
-In addition, **Abp.Web.SignalR** package implements some built-in features.
+You can use the full power of SignalR in your applications.
+Additionally, the **Abp.Web.SignalR** package implements some built-in features.

 #### Notification

-**Abp.Web.SignalR** package implements **IRealTimeNotifier** to send real time notifications to clients (see [notification system](/Pages/Documents/Notification-System)).
-Thus, your users can get real time push notifications.
+The **Abp.Web.SignalR** package implements the **IRealTimeNotifier** to send real-time notifications to clients (see the [notification system](/Pages/Documents/Notification-System)).
+This way, your users can get real-time push notifications.

 #### Online Clients

-ASP.NET Boilerplate provides **IOnlineClientManager** to get information about online users (inject IOnlineClientManager and use GetByUserIdOrNull, GetAllClients, IsOnline methods for example).
+ASP.NET Boilerplate provides the **IOnlineClientManager** to get information about online users (inject IOnlineClientManager and use the GetByUserIdOrNull, GetAllClients, and IsOnline methods, for example).
-IOnlineClientManager needs a communication infrastructure to properly work. **Abp.Web.SignalR** package provides the infrastructure.
-So, you can inject and use IOnlineClientManager in any layer of your application if SignalR is installed.
+The IOnlineClientManager needs a communication infrastructure to properly work.
+The **Abp.Web.SignalR** package provides that infrastructure, so you can inject and use IOnlineClientManager in any layer of your application, if SignalR is installed.

 #### PascalCase vs. camelCase

-Abp.Web.SignalR package overrides SignalR's default **ContractResolver** to use **CamelCasePropertyNamesContractResolver** on serialization.
+The Abp.Web.SignalR package overrides SignalR's default **ContractResolver** to use the **CamelCasePropertyNamesContractResolver** on serialization.
-Thus, we can have classes have **PascalCase** properties on the server and use them as **camelCase** on the client for sending/receiving objects (because camelCase is preferred notation in JavaScript).
-If you want to ignore this for your classes in some assemblies, then you can add those assemblies to AbpSignalRContractResolver.**IgnoredAssemblies** list.
+This way, we can have classes with **PascalCase** properties on the server and use them as **camelCase** on the client for sending/receiving objects (because camelCase is preferred notation in JavaScript).
+If you want to ignore this for your classes in some assemblies, then you can add those assemblies to the AbpSignalRContractResolver.**IgnoredAssemblies** list.

 ### Your SignalR Code

-**Abp.Web.SignalR** package also simplifies your SignalR code.
-Consider that we want to add a Hub to our application:
+The **Abp.Web.SignalR** package also simplifies your SignalR code.
+Imagine that we want to add a Hub to our application:

     public class MyChatHub : Hub, ITransientDependency